CSCAR/workshop-stata-intro/stata_markdown/03-data-management.md

 Here's some suggestions of how to look at these values.

 - Make sure the amount of missing data is expected.
-If the number of observations is lower than anticpated, is it an issue with the data collection?
+If the number of observations is lower than anticipated, is it an issue with the data collection?
   Or did the import into Stata cause issues?
 5 cars have no `repair_record_1978`.
 - The mean should be a reasonable number, somewhere in the rough middle of the range of possible values for the variable.
 If you have age recorded for a random selection of adults and the mean age is 18, something has gone wrong.
 If the mean age is -18, something has gone tragically wrong!